sphasse/sphasse.github.io/_stories/01-welcome.md

 Questions and answers are below.

+## Question: Just another garbage truck?
-## Question: Hasn’t the LEGO group released lots of garbage trucks in the past already?
+*Hasn’t the LEGO group released lots of garbage trucks in the past already?*

 Our specific claim is about the implementation of the side-loading bin arm mechanism only.
 We believe that implementation of our side-loading mechanism is novel in terms of the scale, functionality, and purpose.
 None of the LEGO garbage trucks prior to set 42167 had a functioning side-loading mechanism.
 A number of them (6693, 30313, and 60386 for example) did have clunky manual mechanisms for dumping trash cans.
 We are not claiming that the idea of a LEGO garbage truck is novel.
 Our claim is that our functional side-loading bin arm mechanism is novel.
 Of course LEGO has made lots of garbage truck sets and will continue to do so.

+## Question: Independent design?
-## Question: Couldn’t the LEGO designer have come up with the design independently from yours?
+*Couldn’t the LEGO designer have come up with the design independently from yours?*

 If you watch any of the LEGO Designer videos, you can see that the LEGO designers are passionate professionals.
 They do not design “clean room” implementations, but dive into their subject matter deeply and do extensive research.
 Our LEGO Ideas submission happened before the real-life Mack LR Electric Garbage Truck was announced, and almost four years before the announcement set 42167.
 We know LEGO product development timelines can be long but we think this timeline eliminates the possibility of parallel development.
 So for a LEGO designer to come up with the design independently, they would have to be assigned the job to work on a Mack automated side-loading garbage truck design and have no awareness of: